Release Notes for Spring Cloud Services for VMware Tanzu

 This affects the display of all service instances in a space when using the cf CLI.

-Given the impact of users being unable to view the current state of their service instances in a space, Pivotal recommends that you do not install or upgrade to version 3.0.1.
+Given the impact of users being unable to view the current state of their service instances in a space, VMware recommends that you do not install or upgrade to version 3.0.1.
 If you have already installed it, please upgrade to version 3.0.2, which resolves this issue.

 Enhancements included in this release: